kexiZeroing/FE-Learning-notes/knowledge/javascript/types, json, closure.md

 Object.prototype.toString.call(new Map())       // '[object Map]'
 ```

+**The Number type is a double-precision 64-bit binary format IEEE 754 value.
+The String type is used to represent textual data.
+It is a set of "elements" of 16-bit unsigned integer values.**

 ### About number
 The Number type is a double-precision 64-bit binary format IEEE 754 value.
 To check for the largest available value or smallest available value within `±Infinity`, you can use the constants `Number.MAX_VALUE` or `Number.MIN_VALUE`.